bagley/wetty-docker/README.md

 implementation of terminal emulation written entirely in JavaScript.
 WeTTy uses websockets rather then Ajax and hence better response time.

+Here's a [tutorial on how to set this up](https://www.supertechcrew.com/wetty-browser-ssh-terminal/).
+Or there's some instrustions below.

 _The setup of WeTTy in this repo is built specifically to run under Traefik, as quickly as possible.
 For the original, go to [github.com/krishnasrinivas/wetty](https://github.com/krishnasrinivas/wetty)_

 ![WeTTy](/terminal.jpg?raw=true)